Lionheart Theatre's 2018 Season of Shows

 by N. Richard Nash; Directed by Joanie McElroy

 During the Depression era in the Midwest, con man Bill Starbuck acts as a rainmaker, but is chased out of town, after town.
-One day, he arrives in a drought-ridden rural town in Kansas and shows up at the door of spinsterish Lizzie Curry and the rest of the Curry clan.
+One day, he arrives in a drought-ridden rural town in Texas and shows up at the door of spinsterish Lizzie Curry and the rest of the Curry clan.
 Lizzie keeps house for her father, H.C. and two brothers on the family cattle ranch.
 As their farm languishes under the devastating drought, Lizzie’s family worries about her marriage prospects more than about their dying cattle.

 October 18, 19, 20, 21 Murder at Weatherfield